 - SOCA 105 Introduction to Anthropology

-- SOCA 250 Archaeology Laboratory (regular and honors sections)
+- SOCA 250 Archaeology Laboratory (regular and Honors sections)

-- SOCA 252 Physical Anthropology
+- SOCA 252 Biological Anthropology (regular and Honors sections)

 - SOCA 254 Cultural Anthropology

 - SOCA 359 World Prehistory

 - SOCA 389 Writing in Sociology/Anthropology